Choosing Responsibility Over Appearances

 • Work around my children’s lives instead of against them

-• Remain honest about what this season requires
+• Remain honest about what this season actually requires

-Support helps bridge the gap between reality and responsibility—without denying either.
+Support matters here because it helps bridge the gap between reality and responsibility without denying either one.

 This Path Carries Weight